vlad21591/Sales-Analysis/README.md

 ## Key Findings (Tableau):
 We can conduct a comparable revenue analysis using Tableau, which enables us to apply more detailed filters to refine our observations and gain deeper insights, ultimately leading to better understanding.

 In the initial two models, we can observe the distribution of various categories and their progression across months.
-Tableau also offers the flexibility to simultaneously filter both models by months or categories both parameters, enabling us to derive valuable insights from the data.
+Tableau also offers the flexibility to simultaneously filter both models by months or categories, enabling us to derive valuable insights from the data.

 #### General Distribution:
 ![](BI/Tablue%20Pics/1.png)